 The biology and conservation status of hundreds of bird-of-prey species remain a mystery, even today.
 To fill the void, The Peregrine Fund has supported more than 100 students pursuing degrees in raptor biology.

 Through our Neotropical Raptor Science and Student Education Program, students from Mexico to Argentina document the biology and behavior of birds of prey.
 In Africa, students are studying little-known birds of prey, including vultures whose numbers have dropped dramatically due to the misuse of toxins.
-More than 1,600 field assistants at raptor release sites around the world have gained hands-on training and valuable experience, resulting in a heightened respect for birds of prey and a greater understanding of the need to conserve them.
+More than 1,600 field assistants at raptor release and recovery sites around the world have gained hands-on training and valuable experience, resulting in a heightened respect for birds of prey and a greater understanding of the need to conserve them.

-After graduation, many of the students supported by The Peregrine Fund will go on to influential careers in conservation and apply their education, experience, and expertise to issues facing birds of prey and other biodiversity in their native countries.
+After graduation, many of the students supported by The Peregrine Fund will go on to influential careers in conservation and apply their education, experience, and expertise to issues facing birds of prey and biodiversity in their native countries.

 Research and education are the cornerstones of all we do to conserve birds of prey.
 Here are some of our recent projects: